plerk/Alien-MSYS2/README.md

     my $type = Alien::MSYS2->install_type;

-Returns the install type for MSYS.
+Returns the install type for MSYS2.
 This will be either the string "system" or "share" indicating respectively either a system or a share install.

 ## msys2\_root